iwayankurniawan/techraveller-blog/content/post/2020-05-23-6_places_to_visit_in_berlin.md

 layout:     post
 title:      "6 Places to Visit in Berlin, a Historically Rich City"
 subtitle:   ""
 description: "In general, when we travel around cities in European countries, there is a similarity in the history or architecture of several cities in Europe.
-But if you have ever visited Europe, I recommend visiting Berlin, the capital of Germany"
+But if you have ever visited Europe, I recommend visiting Berlin, the capital of Germany.
+Berlin has a very fresh and recent history, which occurred about 30 years ago.
+At that time, Berlin was divided into two parts: West Berlin and East Berlin.
+The two cities were separated by a wall and strict security.
+Moreover, the ideologies of the two cities were very different.
+Finally, in 1989, as communism weakened in East Berlin and the social divide between the two cities grew, the Berlin Wall came down.
+The fall of the Berlin Wall marked the beginning of the end of the Cold War between the United States and the Soviet Union and the reunification of Germany.
+Therefore, the reunification of Berlin and Germany became an event that the world remembers."
 excerpt: "In general, when we travel around cities in European countries, there is a similarity in the history or architecture of several cities in Europe.
 But if you have ever visited Europe, I recommend visiting Berlin, the capital of Germany"
 date: 2020-05-23
 author: Techraveller